Stadler KISS: Features

 The KISS family was created as the third generation of vehicles for the Zürich S-Bahn.
 Compared to previous generations, they are characterized mainly by a higher number of standing passengers per car, in part because the longer trains have proportionately fewer seats.
 The trains are 15 cm wider due to placing the HVAC channels under the ceiling instead of behind side panels.
 The headroom is still two meters, because friction stir welded floor panels made from aluminium extrusions are used.
 The number of seats, however, is slightly lower than in the previous models.
 Like in the KISS's predecessors, low-floor entrances, vehicle air conditioning and vacuum toilets (two, including one wheelchair accessible) are available.
 There are also two multi-functional areas with storage space for strollers, bicycles and the like.

 The six-car train set consists of two head power cars and four intermediate trailers.
 In the power heads, all axles are powered.
 The "Eurasia" version for the Russian gauge railways, in a six and four-car formation, has two trailer heads and two shorter intermediate power cars, and also two intermediate trailers in a six car formation.
 A special diesel-electric version of the "Eurasia" train, which first appeared in 2021, is manufactured in an eight-car formation, including 2 double-deck head cars, 2 diesel generator cars, 3 intermediate double-deck cars and 1 single-deck car.

-The upcoming Iberian gauge KISS vehicles for Renfe in Spain, expected to enter service in 2024, will feature a combination of single-deck FLIRT end cars joined by either two double-decker KISS intermediate cars or with two extra single-deck FLIRT intermediate cars.
+Iberian gauge KISS vehicles (labelled "T100" and "T200") ordered by Renfe in Spain are currently being tested, which will feature a combination of single-deck FLIRT end cars joined by either two double-decker KISS intermediate cars or with two extra single-deck FLIRT intermediate cars.
+Despite an original 2025 production timeline, as of January 2026, such trainsets have yet to enter service.

-The train's power plant is capable of delivering brief bursts (several minutes) of "sprint" power, over 6,000 kilowatts, enabling it to overtake other trains on short express tracks.